 This is an easy recipe to turn that addictive chipotle flavor into a bottle of hot sauce that you can use on all your favorite dishes: tacos, eggs, and definitely potatoes!

 Okay, got some new chipotle recipe ideas?!
+I hope so!
 Feel free to get in touch if you have questions about any of them.